The Healing Power of Music

 Traditional Chinese music has great healing power

 According to the ancient text The Yellow Emperor’s Classic of Internal Medicine: “All diseases are initially caused by the poor circulation of qi and blood.
-The excess of the seven emotions cause the poor qi and blood: joy, anger, worry, loss, grief, horror, and fright.
+The excess of the seven emotions causes the poor qi and blood: joy, anger, worry, loss, grief, horror, and fright.
 For example, violent anger can cause the qi to go up and damage the liver; horror can cause the qi to go down and damage the kidneys; loss can cause the qi to stagnate and damage the spleen… Therefore, when we overreact emotionally, it will lead to various diseases.”

 “Each organ has both spiritual and material parts,” Shu Rong explained further.
-For example, heart, people sometimes indicate “mind.”
+For example, the heart; people sometimes indicate “mind.”
 “Heart” is material, and “mind” represents spirit.
 Music can simultaneously dredge the qi and blood of the physical body and regulate the mental and emotional state.
 “The pain will naturally heal.”

 Shu Rong said that traditional Chinese music has excellent healing power.
-Moreover, listening to specific selections can also treat diseases of the corresponding organs such as the heart, liver, and kidneys in a targeted manner.
+Moreover, listening to specific selections can also treat diseases of the corresponding organs, such as the heart, liver, and kidneys, in a targeted manner.

 It can be good or bad medicine